syte-ai/Android-SDK/README.md

 **NOTE**
 Items for the first bound will be retrieved by default.
 Use **urlImageSearch.setRetrieveItemsForTheFirstBound(false)**  or **imageSearch.setRetrieveItemsForTheFirstBound(false)** to disable this behaviour.
+To get the items for the first bound use the BoundsResult.getItemsForFirstBound() method.

 # Product Recommendations
 To use the "Recommendations" functionality, do the following: